runelite/runelite.net/src/_posts/2023-01-22-10-00-security-incident-jan21.md

 author: Adam
 ---

-On Janurary 10 a plugin named `ChatClip` was erroneously published to the plugin hub which, under non-default configuration, would permit an attacker to remotely execute code on a victims computer by sending an in-game message.
+On January 10 a plugin named `ChatClip` was erroneously published to the plugin hub which, under non-default configuration, would permit an attacker to remotely execute code on a victims computer by sending an in-game message.

 This was caused by human error on our part, where we approved the plugin despite the code being exploitable.